oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ----------------

 Inserts a collection of events into the specified stream.
-If an event exists at the same primary index as any of the values, insert fails, returning HTTP status code Conflict, 409.
+If an event exists at the same primary index as any of the values, the insert operation fails and returns HTTP status code Conflict, 409.

 **Request**